 Management of the Group

 The indicators used throughout the Group for profitability, value added and liquidity form the basis for operational and strategic management decisions at thyssenkrupp.
 We use them to set targets, measure performance and determine variable components of management compensation.
-For us, the most important financial indicators – the key performance indicators in accordance with German Accounting Standard 20 (DRS 20) – are adjusted earnings before interest and taxes (adjusted EBIT), thyssenkrupp Value Added (tkVA) and free cash flow before divestments (FCF before divestments), and from fiscal 2015/2016 free cash flow before M & A (FCF before M & A).
+For us, the most important financial indicators – the key performance indicators in accordance with GAS 20 – are adjusted earnings before interest and taxes (adjusted EBIT), thyssenkrupp Value Added (tkVA) and free cash flow before M & A (FCF before M & A).

-As part of the annual strategy process we define long-term targets, also for the business areas.
-Based on these, management develops short and medium term targets for the budget and medium term plans to be subsequently prepared by all units.
+As part of the annual strategy process the Group’s Executive Board defines long-term targets, also for the business areas.
+These form the framework for the short and medium term financial targets and also for the budget and medium term plans which have to be prepared by all units.

-Group EBIT, the EBIT of the business areas and the special items are described in detail in the sections “Group review" (page 51) and “Business area review" (page 60) in the report on the economic position.
+The Adjusted EBIT of the Group and the business areas and the special items are described in detail in the sections “Group review” and “Business area review” in the report on the economic position.
 Please also refer to the reconciliation in the segment reporting (Note 24).

-tkVA is the value created in a reporting period.
-This indicator permits comparison of the financial performance of businesses with different capital intensity. tkVA is calculated as EBIT minus or plus the cost of capital employed in the business.
+tkVA is the value created in a reporting year.
+This indicator enables us to compare the financial performance of businesses with different capital intensity. tkVA is calculated as EBIT minus or plus the cost of capital employed in the business.
 Capital employed mainly comprises fixed assets, inventories and receivables.
 Deducted from this are certain non-interest-bearing liability items such as trade accounts payable.
 To obtain the cost of capital, capital employed is multiplied by the weighted average cost of capital (WACC), which includes equity, debt and the interest rate for pension provisions.

-Information on tkVA in the reporting year can also be found in the section “Group review" (page 51).
+Information on tkVA in the reporting year can also be found in the section “Group review”.